RahilNIT/react-captcha-simple/README.md

 # React Easy Captcha Generator

-Easilty generate QR code from any text or url.
-It is based on [QR Server API](https://goqr.me/api/doc/create-qr-code/).
+Easily generates Captcha from any text.

 ## Features

 - Generate Captcha with 3 levels: easy, normal, hard.
-- Make a package with rollup module bundler.
+- Make a package with a rollup module bundler.
-- Works on react.js snd next.js.
+- Works on react.js and next.js.

 ## Installation